Yousif-e1/Password-Complexity-Checker/README.md

 # Password-Complexity-Checker
 - This program is a Password Complexity Checker that evaluates the strength of a password based on specific criteria, including:

-1 Length (minimum 8 characters)
-2 Presence of uppercase and lowercase letters
-3 Inclusion of numbers
-4 Use of special characters
-5 It provides feedback on each aspect of the password and rates its overall strength as Strong, Moderate, or Weak.
-This tool helps users create more secure passwords by identifying areas for improvement.

 # How it Work
 1 Password Input:
 - The program prompts the user to enter a password using the input() function.